CFS - 2017 Client Satisfaction Survey

-The Centre of Forensic Sciences (CFS) provides independent scientific laboratory services to support the administration of justice and public safety programs across the province.
-The clients of the CFS include law enforcement officers, crown attorneys, defence counsel, coroners, pathologists and other official investigative agencies.
-Forensic science services include the provision of analytical test reports in the areas of Biology, Chemistry, Documents, Firearms, and Toxicology.
+The Centre of Forensic Sciences (CFS) provides independent scientific laboratory services to support the administration of justice and public safety programs across Ontario.
+CFS clients include law enforcement officers, crown attorneys, defence counsel, coroners, pathologists and other official investigative agencies.
+Forensic science services include the provision of analytical test reports in the areas of biology, chemistry, documents, firearms and toxicology.

-The annual CFS Client Survey is used to evaluate the performance of the CFS against the organizational commitment to provide high quality forensic laboratory services in support of the administration of justice and public safety programs for the citizens of Ontario.
+The annual client satisfaction survey is used to evaluate the performance of the CFS against the organizational commitment to provide high quality forensic laboratory services in support of the administration of justice and public safety programs for the citizens of Ontario.

 2011 - 33%